-n Rounding of Amounts
+Rounding of amounts

+ASIC Corporations (Rounding in Financial/ Directors' Reports) Instrument 2016/191 AASB 101.51(e)

-ASIC Class Order 98/100 AASB 101.51(e) The Company has applied the relief available to it under ASIC Class Order 98/100 and accordingly, amounts in the financial statements and directors' report have been rounded off to the nearest \$1,000.
+The Company has applied the relief available to it under ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191 and accordingly, amounts in the financial statements and Directors' Report have been rounded off to the nearest \$1,000, or in certain cases, the nearest dollar.

-o Significant management judgement in applying accounting policies
+Significant management judgement in applying accounting policies

 The following are significant management judgements in applying the accounting policies of the Company that have the most significant effect on the financial statements.
-Critical estimation uncertainties are described in Note 1.4(p).
+Critical estimation uncertainties are described in Note 1.4.